 - Guardianship or conservatorship for minor owners: If the joint owner is a minor, then a court-supervised guardianship or conservatorship will need to be established for the account to be used for the minor's benefit.
 This can be avoided by tilting the account in the name of your Revocable Living Trust which establishes a trust for the benefit of the minor after your death.

 POD, TOD, ITF and Totten Trust Accounts and POD and Beneficiary Deeds

 Many states have laws that allow you to designate a beneficiary of your bank and investment accounts or individual stock certificates after you die.
 U.S. savings bonds can also have a payable on death beneficiary.
 Also, a handful of states recognize TOD or beneficiary deeds or enhanced life estate deeds.
 This is another easy way to avoid probate since all that the beneficiary will need to do is show the bank or investment company a death certificate to access the account or record a death certificate to become an owner of the real estate.
-As with joint accounts, however, there are several drawbacks to using POD, TOD, ITF or Totten trust accounts and deeds:

 - Disinheriting other beneficiaries: If the account or real estate owner only designates one beneficiary but has other beneficiaries he or she wants to inherit the property, then the owner will have effectively disinherited all of the other beneficiaries.
 Therefore, it will be important for the owner to keep the beneficiaries of the account or real estate up to date.